 We discuss brown leather lace-ups extensively on this site.
-I always recommend brown shoes over black in pretty much every situation.
+I always recommend brown dress shoes over black in pretty much every situation.

 A question I always get (but haven’t really addressed) is which shade of brown is best.